sartorialice/Huffman-Coding/README.md

 The program creates the Huffan coding of a .txt input file.

-The program uses the sample text file (which can be easily changed) as input and "output.txt" file to insert the completed coding.
+# Execution:
+To execute the program with any input .txt file you must change the file name in the function 'openinput' in main.cpp with the name of the file you want to use.
+If you want to change the output file it's the same process but you should change the filename in the 'openoutput' function.